WHAT I'M DOING NOW

 MY GUITAR PRACTICING

-I'm jumping into a new piece (it's a secret!) which I plan to record/video in the near future.
+I'm trying to find the time to jump into a new piece (it's a secret!) which I plan to record/video in the near future.
+I may need to knock off an hour or two of sleep.

 I'm back to teaching in-person guitar lessons.
 I am SO pleased.
 Video lessons are excellent, but nothing compares to in-person, hands-on lessons.
 What a joy!